-Housing for Persons with Disabilities is defined as a household that includes one or more persons that have mental or physical disability or co-occurring disability.
+Housing for Persons with Disabilities Housing for Persons with Disabilities is defined as a household that includes one or more persons that have mental or physical disability or co-occurring disability.
 Owners must take care not to violate federal rules prohibiting discrimination against persons because of a disability.
 Owners must notify all applicants that certain units are set aside for persons with disabilities and ask every applicant whether s/he claims disabled status for the purpose of meeting the set-aside.
 An owner may satisfy this requirement with the Demographic Profile Reporting form.